 We strive to understand how the systems that affect youth on the autism spectrum are best supported to foster positive development and resilience.
 We currently have projects in the areas of family meals, human sexuality, the transition to adulthood, and collaborative research processes.
+You can view summaries of our research publications.

 Mealtimes are one of the most stressful caregiving activities, but they can also be a source of family resilience.
 Through observations of mealtimes, interviews with parents, and interviews with autistic children, we have identified a theory of meaningful and functional family meals.
 We are currently validating this theory through multiple paradigms.